Key moments from Harvey Weinstein's rape trial

 Under prosecution questioning, Mann described Weinstein’s genitals as “deformed.”

-Prosecutors have been allowed to introduce evidence of attacks on other women, even though the incidents did not result in charges against Weinstein.
+Prosecutors were allowed to introduce evidence of alleged attacks on other women, even though the incidents did not result in charges against Weinstein.

 Actress Annabella Sciorra testified that Weinstein pinned her hands behind her head and violently raped her more than 25 years ago.